Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 You might have strong experience, great projects, and a solid career path, but if your petition does not clearly explain what you plan to do in the United States and why it matters, USCIS will struggle to approve your case.

 That is because the proposed endeavor is not a formality.
-It is the core story of your eb2 niw case.
-It is the part that tells EB2 NIW USCIS officers what your future contribution will look like and why the United States benefits from letting you pursue it without the traditional labor certification route.
+It is the core story of your EB2 NIW case.
+It tells USCIS what your future contribution will look like and why the United States benefits from letting you pursue it without the traditional labor certification route.

 If you are a tech professional, you are in a strong position to build a compelling endeavor.
 The U.S. economy depends on digital infrastructure, cybersecurity, cloud modernization, AI adoption, data systems, and scalable product innovation.
-But to win eb-2 niw, you must translate your work into an endeavor that sounds like a mission with measurable outcomes, not a job title.
+But to win EB2 NIW, you must translate your work into a mission with measurable outcomes, not a job description.

 A proposed endeavor is the future work you will lead in the United States, why it matters, and how you are positioned to carry it forward.
 It is not a rephrased version of your resume.
 It is not your job title.
 It is not “I plan to work for a company in the U.S.”

-Think of your endeavor like a high-impact professional mission.
-It answers questions USCIS cares about, such as: What problem will you solve?
+Think of your endeavor as a high-impact professional mission.
+It answers questions USCIS cares about: What problem will you solve?
 Who benefits from it?
 How does it scale?
 Why should the U.S. care?
 And why are you the right person to do it?

 A strong proposed endeavor also shows independence.
 That does not mean you must start a company or work alone.
 It simply means your work should not be framed as dependent on one employer or one specific job offer.

 This feels safe, but it is too generic.
-USCIS cannot approve a generic career intention.
+USCIS cannot approve a vague career intention.
 They need a specific endeavor that can be evaluated against the NIW criteria.
-This is one of the biggest differences in the EB2 NIW personal statement vs proposed endeavor approach.
-A personal statement can talk about your journey.
-But the proposed endeavor must be written like a mission that can be proven.
+A personal statement can talk about your journey, but the proposed endeavor must be written like a mission that can be proven.

-Another common mistake is making the endeavor entirely employer-dependent.
-For example: “I will work at Company X to build Product Y.” That can backfire because it narrows your endeavor to a specific role and reduces the perception of national importance.
+Another common mistake is writing: “I will work at Company X to build Product Y.” That can weaken the case because it narrows your endeavor to one role, one company, or one product.

 Strong statement: “I will improve healthcare data interoperability using secure cloud-based pipelines to reduce delays in patient care.”